 Testing for Salt

 You only test for salt if you have a salt water pool.
 Too much salt can cause your salt chlorination to go crazy, producing too much chlorine.
 Too little, and it won’t make enough to sanitize your pool.
 Salt test kits come in liquid and strips, also.
+If you have a salt water pool that is turning green, you likely have an algae problem.

 Schedule for Testing Pool Water for Salt